Use our free editable homeschool schedule template to create a daily and weekly schedule that works for you and your children.

 Homeschooling for Different Ages

-- A pre-school toddler/child may need a different and more flexible schedule which can be planned according to the child’s sleeping patterns or morning routine.
+- A preschool toddler/child may need a different and more flexible schedule that can be planned according to the child’s sleeping patterns or morning routine.

 - Many parents of young children, in first or second grade, find that all subjects can be covered easily in just an hour or two a day.
 It may take them longer to complete their work as students get older.

 - A high school student may need to spend the entire four to five hours required by state law (depending on the state).
 Be flexible if your teen completes all schoolwork in less time or needs more time.

 1 thought on “Homeschool Schedule Template”